 Computer-assisted translation leading an IT revolution in the industry

-Nowadays, most translators cannot imagine their work without CAT tools.
+Nowadays, most translators cannot imagine their work without translation tools.
+The most widely used are CAT tools.
 These programs are powerful tools that help to make the translation more consistent and the workflow – in terms of efficiency and cost of jobs – lower.

 These programs provide a database of terms and previously approved translations.
 Whenever CAT tools detect an exact or partial match between an old translation and a new one, the translator gets a recommendation.
 If, for example, the phrase “50% Off Men’s Hats” has already been translated, translation memory would detect a partial (or “fuzzy”) match with, e.g., “50% Off Women’s Hats.”
 Termbases in CAT tools store terminology that needs to be translated in a specific way.
 A word can have several translations, but one may suit one brand better than another.
 A company makes the choice once and then gets consistent translation throughout all its projects and documents.